Exe215/goghs-backend/README.md

 install with `npm i` in root

-run with `npm run dev` to start the app with nodemon
+run with `npm run start` to start the app with nodemon

 pre-commit hook triggers `npm test`